apiato/documentation/docs/components/main-components/actions.md

 :::note
 Any file system operations
-(e.g., if you uploaded a profile picture for this `Team`) would need to be handled manually.
+(e.g., if you uploaded an image during this process) would need to be handled manually.
 :::